 Some Pap smears indicate an unsatisfactory sample because of recent sexual activity or use of vaginal creams and douches.
 Regardless of the reason, an abnormal Pap will require another Pap smear in a few months.

-If the abnormal cells are persisting, you may need further treatment, which may include the following:
+If the abnormal cells persis, you may need further treatment, which may include the following:

 - A colposcopy is an examination in which a speculum is inserted into the vagina, and the cervix is painted with a vinegar solution which makes any abnormal areas stand out.
+You doctor will use a special magnifying instrument (colposcope) to examine the tissues of the cervix, vagina and vulva.
 When an abnormal area is located, a sample (biopsy) of the area may be taken for accurate diagnosis by a pathologist.

 - Cryosurgery, or freezing of the abnormal cells, is usually performed next.
 Cone biopsy is a procedure in which a triangle of cervical tissue is removed including the abnormal cells; this is either performed in a doctor’s office or as an outpatient procedure.
 Bleeding and watery discharge are common after this treatment.